anh0001/stcm-assistive-nav/stcm/README.md

 # STCM Assistive Navigation

-The **Semantic Topological Cognitive Mapping (STCM)** workspace packages the perception stack from RoboKit into a ROS 2 Humble friendly layout.
+The **Semantic Topological Cognitive Mapping (STCM)** workspace packages the perception stack into a ROS 2 Humble friendly layout.
 It exposes Python nodes that listen to synchronized RGB–D data, run GroundingDINO + MobileSAM, and publish semantic graphs that can be consumed by a new robot for high level reasoning.

 ## Requirements
 - Ubuntu 22.04 with ROS 2 Humble (desktop or ros-base)